 • where an individual's revised estimate is assessed as reasonable

-• where an individual's revised estimate is assessed as unreasonable, and
+• where an individual's new estimate is assessed as unreasonable, and

 • when the estimated income amount applies.